 Paragliding – La Herradura, Spain

-Of course Alan was with me and also wanted to know.
-So we drove through Cotobro (the area/neighborhood between Almuñecar and La Herradura).
+We drove through Cotobro (the area/neighborhood between Almuñecar and La Herradura).
 We stopped up in the hills along side the road and BAM!
 There they were above our heads!
 It felt like we could just reach out and touch them.
 We even said a quick “Hello” and received a reply.
 We spotted where they were landing on La Herradura Beach below.
 Time to go check it out.

 We were all full of adrenaline and the kids have now forgotten about their homework.
 They were everywhere and landing so close to us.
-Alan was chatting with the main guy on the ground asking “How can I do this?”.
+We were chatting with the main guy on the ground asking “How can I do this?”.
 The kids also want to take a run.
 So in time, we may give it the old Wagoner try, but for now it is very exciting watching the sights.
 We made a small video of our experience and hope you enjoy.

 Other “Do you see what I see?” posts